Medically reviewed by Drugs.com. Last updated on Aug 13, 2020.

 Hypersensitivity to tioconazole or any component of the formulation

-Vulvovaginal candidiasis: Vaginal: Insert 1 applicatorful in vagina, just prior to bedtime, as a single dose
+Candidiasis, vulvovaginal: Intravaginal: Insert 1 applicatorful in vagina as a single dose at bedtime

 Refer to adult dosing.